Metrogyl Tablets is a brand of medicine containing the active ingredients metronidazole (other anti-infective medicines).

 - warfarin, or other medicines used to prevent blood clots

-- some anticancer drugs such as carmustine (BCNU), cyclophospamide or 5-fluorouracil
+- some anticancer drugs such as carmustine (BCNU), cyclophospamide, 5-fluorouracil or busulfan

 - lithium, a medicine used to treat mood swings and some types of depression